-- during studies, the student obtained the necessary knowledge and an overview of a specific area of study; - the student has an overview of general knowledge in computer and information science; - the student can apply the correct methodology to theoretical and experimental problems in a particular area of study while mastering basic research and development methods; - the student has knowledge of relevant literature; and - the student is capable of discussing the specialised research issue in writing and orally.
+- during studies, the student obtained the necessary knowledge and an overview of a specific area of study; - the student has an overview of general knowledge in computer and information science: - the student can apply the correct methodology to theoretical and experimental problems in a particular area of study while mastering basic research and development methods; - the student has knowledge of relevant literature; and - the student is capable of discussing the specialised research issue in writing and orally.

-The Master's thesis is as a rule written in Slovene.
-On the basis of a well-founded request, the Studies Commission may allow a candidate to write their Master's thesis in English.
-In such case, the Master's thesis must include a thorough summary in Slovene, which must be at least 10 percent of the length of the English core of the Master's thesis.
+As a rule the Master's thesis is written in Slovenian.
+On the basis of a well-founded request, the Committee for Study Affairs may allow a candidate to write their Master's thesis in English.
+In such case, the Master's thesis must include a thorough summary in Slovenian, which must be at least 10 percent of the length of the English core of the Master's thesis.

-The results of the Master's thesis are legally the intellectual property of the student - the author and UL FRI, whereas the Committee for Student Affairs can, based on the student and mentor's reasoned request, confirm an alternative arrangement.
-It is the student's responsibility to ensure that in the final project, which was created in cooperation with an enterprise or an institution, any business secrets are duly protected.
+The results of the Master's thesis are legally the intellectual property of the student author and UL FRI, while the Committee for Study Affairs may, based on the student and mentor's reasoned request, confirm an alternative arrangement.
+It is the student's responsibility to ensure that in the final project created in cooperation with an enterprise or an institution, any business secrets are duly protected.
 For publishing or exploitation of the results, written consent is required from the author, UL FRI and the mentor.

 UL FRI supports public access to scientific and R&D results.
-Master's theses and any associated software code are normally published within one of the open source licences.
+Master's theses and any associated software code are normally published under one of the open source licences.

 UL FRI arranges for the online publication of the electronic copy of the Master's thesis in the university's online archive.
-A bound copy of the thesis is available in the Faculty's library.
+A bound copy of the thesis is available in the Faculty library.

-2. THE MASTER'S THESIS PREPARATION PROCESS
+2. MASTER'S THESIS PREPARATION PROCESS

-The preparation of the Master's thesis is an integral part of Year 2 of Master's studies and is spread out throughout the academic year.
+The preparation of the Master's thesis is an integral part of Year 2 of Master's studies and is spread across the entire academic year.

-The mandatory integral part of the Master's thesis preparation is participation at the Master's seminar, which is led by the coordinator of the study programme.
-The aim of the seminar is to present the potential research topics to students in more detail, as well as the process of the Master's thesis production, and also to follow the students' work progress throughout the year.
+A mandatory integral part of producing the Master's thesis is participation at the Master's seminar, which is led by the coordinator of the study programme.
+The aim of the seminar is to present potential research topics to students in detail, as well as the process of producing the Master's thesis, and also to follow the students' work progress throughout the year.

 Students choose a mentor and a subject area for their Master's thesis.
-The mentor must be a higher education teacher with the habilitiation of an assistant professor, associate professor or full professor (hereinafter: higher education teacher) at UL FRI.
+The mentor must be a higher education teacher with the habilitation of an assistant professor, associate professor or full professor (hereinafter: higher education teacher) at UL FRI.
 Students can consult a published list of Master's thesis topics suggested by mentors.
 Students can also agree with the mentor on a topic which is not on the list of offered topics.
-Exceptionally, the mentor can be a higher education teacher from a different member of UL, but in this case the co-mentor must be from FRI.
+Exceptionally, the mentor can be a higher education teacher from a different member institution of UL, but in this case the co-mentor must be from FRI.

-Students can, in agreement with the mentor, choose a co-mentor who must be a habilitated higher education teacher or research associate, but can also be a teacher from a foreign institution, subject to prior approval by the Committee for Student Affairs.
-The co-mentor can be appointed by the Committee for Student Affairs during the process of approving the Master's thesis topic.
+Students can, in agreement with the mentor, choose a co-mentor.
+The co-mentor is a higher education teacher, scientific worker, higher education staff member or expert in the field of the topic of the final dissertation with at least the same level of education as the person graduating in the study programme, subject to prior approval by the Committee for Study Affairs.
+The co-mentor can be appointed by the Committee for Study Affairs during the process of approving the Master's thesis topic.